Within the practice of dermatology, salary ranges can vary widely from one professional to another.

 For the Employed Dermatologist

-The only difference between the two is that a 401k plan is offered by a for-profit company, while a nonprofit company offers the 403b plan.
+The only difference between the two is that a 401k plan is offered by for-profit employers, while a 403b plan is offered by nonprofits.

 For Private Practice